Universal Psychology Postdoctoral Directory

 This training experience has the stable and necessary financial (e.g., stipend) and physical resources (e.g., computers, physical space) needed for effective training.
 Yes

-The Residency program at University of California, San Diego Counseling and Psychological Services (CAPS) involves advanced clinical training with a focus on mental health in higher education and involves supervised experience working as an integral member of a team of clinicians serving 43,,000 diverse undergraduate and graduate students.
+The Residency program at University of California, San Diego Counseling and Psychological Services (CAPS) involves advanced clinical training with a focus on mental health in higher education and involves supervised experience working as an integral member of a team of clinicians serving 43,000 diverse undergraduate and graduate students.
 Our main focus is to provide an environment that facilitates professional growth and development.
 The postdoctoral residency year focuses on the integration of professional skills in a supervised environment in preparation for professional work and licensure.
-Responsibilities include provision of short-term counseling/psychotherapy, group therapy, initial evaluation and assessment, referrals, crisis/urgent care counseling, outreach and consultation to the campus community, serving as a consultant to one of the eight undergraduate colleges or major campus programs, delivery of training, and administrative committee work.
+Responsibilities include provision of short-term individual counseling/psychotherapy, group therapy, initial evaluation and assessment, referrals, crisis/urgent care counseling, outreach and consultation to the campus community, serving as a consultant to one of the eight undergraduate colleges or major campus programs, delivery of training, and administrative committee work.
 We are a decentralized counseling center and residents are housed within the eight colleges on the UCSD campus, affording a unique and embedded consultation experience.
-COVID Related adjustments to the delivery of services will be made based upon university official guidelines and requirements.

 Additional Information